hfcs/self_setting_popper/README.md

 * Test harness
   * RJ45 socket -> jumper socket (10 pin version) 6.5 RMB
   * Switch

+# Popper
+  * Servo driver board:
+    * Input signal -> RJ 45 Brown pin 8: Solder directly on board, or solider a jumper wire and plug into jumper socker on the RJ 45 wire
+    * Ground/- -> RJ 45 Brown-White pin 7: Solder directly on board, or solider a jumper wire and plug into jumper socker on the RJ 45 wire
+    * Output Signal -> Servo Signal (Yellow) : plug in pin on the board into header socket
+    * Output + -> Servo + : plug in pin on the board into header socket
+    * Output - -> Servo - : plug in pin on the board into header socket
+    * Since we have a stable battery supplied power we can skip the capacitor across the input power

 ## Reference
 * https://core-electronics.com.au/guides/getting-started-with-servos-examples-with-raspberry-pi-pico/